rapar8/application/README.md

 ### Caching
 - ~~Used spring method cache and etag for performance and reduce further hits to DB~~ _Due to lack of time_
-- Used materialized view in postgres to store/update the stocks sold and brought in once so need to hit the DB each time to available stocks until product sold out
+- Used materialized view in postgres to store/update the stocks sold and brought in once so need to hit the DB each time to available stocks until product sold out [Postgres materialized view](https://www.postgresql.org/docs/current/rules-materializedviews.html)

 ### Json Schema to Model
 To Convert Json Schema to model plugin can be used